MGMT 300. Principles of Management. 3 Credits.

 Specific topics will vary.
 Course will offer specialized knowledge in a specific area; e.g. Human Resource Management, Operations Management, Strategic Management.
 May be taken a maximum of two times for credit.
 Prerequisites: MGMT 300 with a grade of C or better, and declared COBPA majors; Management department may require additional prerequisites for specific sections; Management department approval.
 Repeatable to 6 credits.
 On demand.

 MGMT 397.
 Cooperative Education.
 1-2 Credits.

 On-the-job compensated experience in general management or human resource management, operations or supply chain management.
 A maximum of 6 credits cumulative from MGMT 397 and MGMT 497 are allowed to be used towards the above mentioned degree programs.
 Prerequisites: MGMT 300 with a grade of C or better, GPA of 2.75 and consent of instructor.
 Repeatable to 6 credits.
 S/U grading.
 F,S,SS.

 MGMT 400.
 Organizational Theory and Analysis.
 3 Credits.

 The course is designed to acquaint students with some of the alternative ways in which organizations may be designed to accomplish their tasks.
 The course reviews the development of organization theories, their current status, and their future.
 Emphases are placed on the analyses of system theories pertaining to structure, process, and context.
 Prerequisites: MGMT 300 with grade of C or better, Junior or Senior standing, and declared COBPA majors only.
 Prerequisite or Corequisite: MGMT 310 with grade of C or better.
 F,S.

 MGMT 407.
 Wage and Salary Administration.
 3 Credits.

 The role of a wage and salary administrator is studied.
 The course focuses on the fundamentals of wage theory, job evaluation and pricing, employee evaluation, individual and group incentive plans, benefits, and managerial/executive compensation.
 Prerequisites: MGMT 302 with grade of C or better, Junior or Senior standing, and declared CoBPA majors only.
 F.

 MGMT 408.
-Issues in Human Resource Management.
+Performance Management and Human Resource Management Issues.
 3 Credits.